Service Dogs For Veterans with Military Sexual Trauma (MST)

 Veterans with Military Sexual Trauma (MST) receive custom-trained service animals at no cost with lifetime support.

 Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
 Every Veteran goes through a unique healing process.
 Some veterans find it challenging every day.
 It is estimated that 1 out 5 suffers from Post Traumatic Stress Disorder (PTSD) among the nearly 2.7 million Americans who have served in Iraq and Afghanistan.
-TBI, MST, PTSD and PTSD all have symptoms that make daily living difficult.
+MST causes symptoms that make daily living difficult.

 Service dogs provide immense support for Veterans to improve their quality of life.
 PAVE exists to assist more Veterans in obtaining the benefits of service dogs.
 Our customized training and life-long support make a real and lasting difference in the lives and careers of Veterans.
 Are you a Veteran looking to regain independence?
 Contact us today.